-The Jersey Public Registry records property transactions and maintains contracts for public inspection.
-In contrast to the Land Registry of England and Wales it does not guarantee title to registered land.
+The Jersey Public Registry records property transactions including commercial real estate transactions and maintains contracts for public inspection.
+In contrast to the Land Registry of England and Wales the Jersey Public Registry does not guarantee title to registered land.

-In essence, the Jersey law firm acting for the purchaser that effectively certifies title.
+In essence, the Jersey law firm acting for the purchaser that effectively certifies title for commercial real estate transactions.
 As such the due diligence process can be somewhat more involved than in other jurisdictions.

-Conveyances of freehold property are only passed before the Royal Court of Jersey on a Friday afternoon.
+Conveyances of commercial real estate are only passed before the Royal Court of Jersey on a Friday afternoon.

 The transfer of the entire issued share capital of a property holding company may take place at any time during the week, not just on Fridays.

-Once passed by the Royal Court, the freehold contract is recorded at the Public Registry.
+Once passed by the Royal Court, the freehold commercial real estate contract is recorded at the Public Registry.
 However, the registry plays a much less significant role than the Land Registry in England and Wales.
 It simply records details of property documents, and does not provide a state guarantee of title.

 In relation to conveyancing of freehold property, the parties to the transaction are required to attend the Royal Court.
 This must be either personally or via an attorney or authorised representative to appear on behalf of themselves or their company.